Kidney and bladder diseases in rabbits

 Introduction

-Rabbits are popular pets—but they're not like small cats or dogs.
-Their anatomy, physiology, and signs of disease differ significantly.
-The urinary and renal systems are particularly susceptible to problems—often caused by poor husbandry or nutrition, but also by infectious or age-related factors.
-Therefore, the topic of kidney and bladder diseases particularly relevant in rabbits.
-Early detection is crucial, as diseases of this system often develop insidiously and are only detected late.
+Rabbits are popular pets – but they are not small cats or dogs.
+Their anatomy, physiology, and disease symptoms differ significantly.
+The urinary and kidney systems, in particular, are prone to problems – often caused by improper husbandry or nutrition, but also by infectious or age-related factors.
+Therefore, this topic Kidney and bladder diseases in rabbits This is particularly relevant.
+Early detection is crucial here, as diseases of this system often progress slowly and are only detected late.

 Why are kidney and bladder diseases important in rabbits?